input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/proposal_comment.md

 ## Signers

-The following user roles may sign documents of this type:
+The following User roles may sign documents of this type:

 * Registered